-A number of studies have used a variety of statistical and physical approaches to determine the contribution of greenhouse gases and other effects to the observed global warming, like Lean & Rind, Foster & Rahmstorf, and Huber & Knutti.
-And like those studies, they find a relatively small solar contribution to global warming, particularly in recent decades (Figure 8).
+A number of studies have used a variety of statistical and physical approaches to determine the contribution of greenhouse gases and other effects to the observed global warming.
+Those studies find a relatively small solar contribution to global warming, particularly in recent decades (Figure 8).

 It's not the Sun